Cardiovascular Evaluation

 Stress Testing

-• Normal symptom-limiting imaging exercise stress test (EST) reaching 85% of maximum predicted heart rate, where maximum predicted heart rate is estimated as 220 minus ages in years.2 Some fire departments may list a specific number of METs who want to become firefighters.
-This number is a management decision and not a medical decision.
+• Normal symptom-limiting imaging exercise stress test (EST) reaching 85% of maximum predicted heart rate, where maximum predicted heart rate is estimated as 220 minus ages in years.

 • If the stress test is not diagnostic (not reaching 85% of maximum predicted heart rate): further evaluation is needed (e.g., chemical stress test)